Skip to main content

 Canadians and Permanent Residents who are 21 years of age or older and who lack the normal pre-university schooling may be considered for admission to the MEP, which requires successful completion of a minimum of 18 additional credits.

-To fulfill the requirements of the General Education Elective or General Electives, students may choose courses from either Humanities, Social Sciences or Other Complementary Studies from the list below.
+To fulfill the requirements of the General Education Elective or General Electives, students may choose courses from the departmental course lists in Section 71.110 Complementary Studies for Engineering and Computer Science Students (except courses listed in the Humanities and Social Sciences Electives Exclusion List) or from the Other Courses list.